heerdyes/JNFSS/README.txt

                                                 ii.
 The documentation in html format
                                                 iii.
 The batch files to launch the client app

 2.      server          folder                  i.
-The source code for client side application ii.
+The source code for server side application ii.
 The documentation in html format iii.
 The batch files to launch the server